CCIR-Academy/TradingBot-Alive/README.md

 # Step 1 - Initialize user folder
 freqtrade create-userdir --userdir user_data
 # Step 2 - Create a new configuration file
-# Note: You can skip this config creation as the repo contains one in advance with some basic tweaks for the sake of other components.
+# Note: You can skip this config creation as the repo contains one in advance with some basic tweaks for the sake of other components; in addition, only a selection of pairs of crytocurrencies have been left..
 freqtrade new-config --config config.json
 ```
 Note: Based on the guide from `freqUI`, you may need to adjust the following settings in `config.json`